painting a room

 using paint pads to paint around tight spots

-If you struggle to reach a particularly tight spot with standard paint pads, you may need to make and use a homemade paint pad tool.
-Here’s how you make and use one:
+If you struggle to reach a particularly tight spot with standard paint pads, you may need to make a homemade tool.
+Here’s how to make and use one:

 • Use a sharp utility knife to remove the pad from an edging pad tool.

 • Stick the pad onto a sturdy stir stick.
-The size of the stick will depend on the spot you’re trying to reach.
+The size of the stick depends on the spot you’re trying to reach.

 • Paint the hard-to-reach areas with your homemade paint pad.